 It’s also important to note that Incognito mode doesn’t affect malware that may already be on your computer.
 If there’s spyware like a keylogger installed on your device, it can probably still track all your key inputs and steal personal login information, regardless of Incognito Mode.

 Absolutely, as can schools, etc. IT specialists or anyone else in charge of the internet at work has the ability to see what people are doing in Incognito Mode.
 This is important for security or legal purposes, and from the employer’s perspective, it’s common sense.
 This doesn’t mean that employers are always watching how you browse the internet: That varies greatly depending on company practices, how bored IT people get, and whether the employer is currently cracking down on any particular internet behavior.

 Employers aren’t the only ones who can see what you’re browsing in Incognito, either.
 Your internet service provider could, in theory, also see what you are doing.
 ISPs tend to have better things to do than watch what a random user is browsing, but your data isn’t necessarily private there — ISPs may compile browsing statistics across many users that the ISP can use or sell.

 Can websites track you in Incognito Mode?

-That last part in particular has earned Google’s attention.
-In Chrome 76, Google is patching the quirk that allowed sites to track Incognito Mode use, which ads a little bit of extra privacy.
+That last part, in particular, has earned Google’s attention.
+In Chrome 76, Google is patching the quirk that allowed sites to track Incognito Mode use, which adds a little bit of extra privacy.
 This is, in particular, a blow for big online news sites that offer several free articles a month before putting up a paywall.
-Google’s response to news site complaints has been, in a nutshell, “Find another way.”
+Google’s response to news site complaints has been, in a nutshell: “Find another way.”

 - How to clear cookies